 Assets are downloadable as PNG and SVG on Android projects and PNG, SVG, and PDF on iOS projects.

-On top of these, Zeplin also generates React Native code snippets for iOS and Android projects.
-You can enable it for each project separately from the Styleguide.
+For iOS and Android projects, Zeplin can generate React Native code snippets.
+You can enable it for each project separately from the styleguide.

-Project density only needs to be selected once by the designers, so that they can pick the resolution of the design that they are working on.
+☝️ The density only needs to be selected once by the designer(s), but they can change the project density anytime.